 Next, you need to periodically survey your team and ask how meetings are working out for them.
 It’s important to have a feedback loop to help you iterate and improve over time.
 For example, you can ask employees to rate the reoccurring meetings that happen on a 5-star scale.

 Make sure to follow-up and ask, “why?” to dig deeper into the root cause of the low performing meetings.

 If you use Google Calendar for meetings, make sure to enable the “Speedy Meetings” feature.
-You can see how to do this by watching the video below:

 This is one of my favorite features as if you have back-to-back meetings, it creates a time buffer automatically.